-Every semester, the Office of Academic Services hosts three advising meals.
+Every semester, the Office of Academic Services hosts three advising meetings.
+Two occur in person and a meal is provided.
+One is provided electronically.
 All students are required to attend at least one advising meal each year.
 Students are encouraged to attend at least one advising meal each semester.

-Advising meals offer students the opportunity to review their degree programs with the professor who serves as the advisor to their concentration, learn about any changes to registration in the Baylor system, and check their academic progress.
+Advising meetings offer students the opportunity to review their academic progress, view the course schedule for the upcoming semester, learn about any changes to registration in the Baylor system, and discover the academic dates and deadlines.

 Frequently Asked Questions